romerorocha/romerorocha/README.md

 - **I believe that teaching is a very powerful learning tool**! :rocket:

 ### I'm currently working with...

-TypeScript/JavaScript, React + Redux, Java (Spring)
+React, Redux, TypeScript

 ### I like studying and playing around with...
 Golang, Rust, System/Low-level Programming, Compilers

 ### Sometimes I work with...

-Node.js, Next.js, GraphQL
+Java (Spring), JavaScript, Node.js, Next.js, GraphQL

 ### What am I doing here?
 I've spent a lot of time working for software companies only, so I felt like I could do better contributing to OSS.
 Keeping that in mind, I'm also trying to work on some of my own ideas, sharing them here, on GitHub :)